rexlabsio/data-transfer-object/README.md

 ## Overview

 Use DataTransferObjects to map raw array data to strongly typed objects.
 The boundaries of many php applications send and receive associative arrays with no type safety.
-Adding typed objects in key locations adds stability and can show expose faulty assumptions about the shape of your data.
+Adding typed objects in key locations adds stability and can expose faulty assumptions about the shape of your data.

-When dealing with data from user input null is lacking often it pays to know if a value has been defined as null or if it wasn't defined.
+When dealing with data from user input, it often pays to know if a value has been defined as null or if it wasn't defined at all.
 DataTransferObjects make defined and undefined "a thing" for php.

-DataTransferObject uses flags to change the default behaviour of your types making them useful in varied use cases.
+DataTransferObject uses flags to change the default behaviour of your types making them useful for a variety of use cases.

 ## Install